American Shared Hospital Services: Solid Core Earnings And Exciting Growth Potential Offer Value

 We assume that the Gamma Knife business has very little future growth.
 If the company can continue to add a few sites, our assumption will be too conservative.
 We are giving no value to the addition of any PBRT sites beyond the first three units.
 This is likely to be far too conservative.
 Note that each additional PBRT site should add about $0.90 value per share to AMS stock.

-We used a 15% discount rate to calculate back to mid 2018 the net present value of earnings streams.
-Obviously this is quite conservative in today's interest rate environment.
+We used a 15% discount rate to calculate back to mid-2018 the net present value of earnings streams.
+Obviously, this is quite conservative in today's interest rate environment.

 RECENT FINANCIAL RESULTS

 AMS generated healthy financial results in 2016.
-Revenues were $18.7 MM, up 13% from $16.5 MM in 2015.
+Revenues were $18.7 mm, up 13% from $16.5 mm in 2015.
 Earnings per share were $0.17 compared to a loss of ($0.28) in 2015.
 PBRT revenues and earnings commenced in Q2'16 and ramped up throughout the year.

 |Q1'16